 “Danny lives in the moment and enjoys whatever he has.
 He loves kicking and throwing balls, and running in the opposite direction to where he’s supposed to.
 His smile is totally infectious, and he wins hearts wherever he goes,” says his mum, Sally.

 This ‘in the moment’ outlook is one that Sally herself tries hard to adopt.
-Time with Danny, now nine, is incredibly precious.
+Time with Danny is incredibly precious.

 Hunter syndrome almost exclusively affects boys.
 It’s caused by a faulty gene that leads to the lack of an enzyme that’s vital for breaking down sugars in the body.
 Without this enzyme, waste sugar molecules build up in all the major organs, tissues and joints, causing a range of problems.